Billie Davies: Career

 "The spiritual jazz tradition, as exemplified by John Coltrane, Alice Coltrane and Pharoah Sanders, has been having a resurgence over the past few years in places like Los Angeles and Great Britain.
 Now here is evidence that some musicians in New Orleans are going down that path as well.
 Billie Davies is a drummer from Belgium who now lives and works in the Big Easy and this recording, available only in download form, captures a live performance of her trio, plus added guests, creating over an hour of heady, uplifting music.
 This music never stays in one place for long, progressing naturally through straight jazz, jazz-rock, free jazz and other sub-genres, with the voices of Allie and Iris P dramatically shouting or sensually cooing as the mood dictates.
 This is a loose, free-flowing concoction not quite like anything else out there.
 Like the best forward-thinking music, Billie Davies' work reminds you of many different things but in the end, it is its own original beast, as powerful as anything more well-known musicians have created this year."

+In 2020 she recorded "Whadeva Live" with Damani Butler and Maude Caillat.

+In 2021 Billie Davies started a project, "Music for the 24th century", a study was recorded which she called "Pandemos" with Branden Lewis and Damani Butler.